Considering the distant third horizon always used to be the greatest challenge. Now it may be the greatest distraction.

 The whole point of my book on high frequency change is to show that there is a new type of change affecting people and organisations today.
 One that in a narrow context – a single industry or company – is utterly disruptive on scales only previously experienced at the third horizon.
 This high frequency change moves at such speed that it is only visible on the second horizon at best – maybe only when it is right on top of you.

 As I explain in the book, very few organisations have any formalised capability for radical adaptation to immediate threats.
 Planning is based explicitly on a business-as-usual model because they are trying to meet near-term performance goals.
 They don’t have much time to think beyond the next quarter.
 Shunt threats into the third horizon and they get treated as issues for long-term strategy.
-By the time they are addressed it is too late.
+By the time they address them, it is too late.

 In the sessions I attended, focusing exclusively on the third horizon without first considering the context-shift created by events on the first and second, had two negative effects.